Grant Programmes

 1. Religious Society of Friends (Quakers)

 A substantial proportion of the grants awarded by the CB & HH Taylor Trust are given for the work and concerns of the Religious Society of Friends.
-Projects with a defined link to Quaker work or supported by Friends will be considered regardless of location.
+Projects with a defined link to Quaker work or supported by Quaker Meetings in Britain will be considered regardless of location.
 Please enter the country you work in on the application form in the Location box.

 2. Birmingham & West Midlands County